fathomnet/worms-server/README.md

 ## Endpoints

-1. `/names` - returns all names
+1. `/names` - returns all names ... there's a lot of names.
-2. `/parent/:name` - return the name of the parent of `:name`
+2. `/parent/:name` - return the name of the parent of `:name`.
+[Example](http://fathomnet.org:8888/parent/Bathochordaeus)
-3. `/children/:name` - return the primary names of the children
+3. `/children/:name` - return the primary names of the children.
+[Example](http://fathomnet.org:8888/children/Bathochordaeus)
-4. `/descendants/:name` - return the primary names of all the descendants
+4. `/descendants/:name` - return the primary names of all the descendants [Example](http://fathomnet.org:8888/descendants/Atolla)
-5. `/tree/:name` - return a structure tree from the provided name on down through the tree
+5. `/tree/:name` - return a structure tree from the provided name on down through the tree.
+[Example](http://fathomnet.org:8888/tree/Atolla)
-6. `/query/startswith/:prefix` - returns all names that start with `:prefix`
+6. `/query/startswith/:prefix` - returns all names that start with `:prefix`.
+[Example](http://fathomnet.org:8888/query/startswith/fish)
-7. `/query/contains/:glob` - returns all the names that contain `:glob`
+7. `/query/contains/:glob` - returns all the names that contain `:glob`.
+[Example](http://fathomnet.org:8888/query/contains/crab)

 ## Usage